 Yes, from a general practitioner, medical specialist, clinical technologist, doctor for the mentally disabled or geriatrics specialist.
-The referral will remain valid for a period of twelve months from the day it was issued.
+The referral will remain valid for a period of 12 months from the day it was issued.

 Do you wish to use the care from a care provider with whom we have not concluded a contract?
 In that case, the reimbursement may be less than the amount charged by your care provider.
-The rates list can be viewed and downloaded at www.hollandzorg.com/rates, under specialist medical care.
+The rates list can be viewed and downloaded at www.hollandzorg.com/insured/customer-services/rate-lists2025, under Medical specialist care.